PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

           Memory:fb100000-fb17ffff
       ```

-Note, that network interface names (like `enp0s20u5u4u4`, `eno0` etc.) and connection's UUID values
-can be different on other development PCs.

-An alternative to using the NetworkManager command line interface is to use the `nm-connection-editor` GUI to configure the interface.

-See the [`nmcli` man page](https://linux.die.net/man/1/nmcli) for more information.

-## Setting up Mbed Linux OS CLI
+### Setting up MBL CLI

-### Prerequisites
+#### Prerequisites

 The only dependency of MBL CLI that you need to install is Node.js (version v8.10.0 or higher).

 We recommend installing Node.js from NodeSource's binary distribution using [these instructions](https://github.com/nodesource/distributions#installation-instructions).

-### Installation
+#### Installation

 MBL CLI is distributed using npm.
-To install the MBL CLI tool run:
+To install MBL CLI, run:

 ```
 $ npm install -g mbl-cli
 ```

-## MBL CLI command
+## MBL CLI command syntax

-To see the general structure of an MBL CLI command, do the following:
+To see the general structure of an MBL CLI command:

 ```
 $ mbl-cli -h